janosch24/hivemq-spring-boot-starter/README.md

 hivemq.auto-start: false
 ~~~

-Then let _Spring Boot_ inject a _HiveMQ_ starter, for instance like shown for the _CommandLineRunner_ in the following example:
+Then let _Spring Boot_ inject a _HiveMQ_ starter, for instance, like shown for the _CommandLineRunner_ in the following example:

 ~~~java
 @SpringBootApplication